swt30/thesis/chapters/03-models/03-models.md

 First, the planet is spherically symmetric.
 This reduces the structural equations to one dimension.
 It is possible to construct higher-dimensional models of planets.
-In fact is particularly useful when investigating atmospheric behaviour: full 3D global circulation models can reveal interesting details about the behaviour of the atmospheres of large planets, such as the existence of zonal winds or hot spots, that 1D models will miss.
+In fact is particularly useful when investigating atmospheric behaviour: full three-dimensional global circulation models can reveal interesting details about the behaviour of the atmospheres of large planets, such as the existence of zonal winds or hot spots, that one-dimensional models will miss.
 But such models are beyond the scope of this work.

 Second, the planet is in a state of hydrostatic equilibrium.